 - Angkor Temples Private Small-Group Tour

-The Roluos Group of temples includes the temples of Prah Ko, Bakong, Lolei, plus a baray.
-These structures are interesting and historic.
-This is especially true of Bakong Temple, a five tiered pyramid shaped structure, which is in the best shape of the three temples.
+The Roluos Group of temples includes the temples of Prah Ko, Bakong, Lolei, plus a baray (ancient Khmer reservoir).
+Bakong Temple interestingly features a 5-tiered pyramid-shaped structure, which is in the best shape of the 3 temples.
 There are stone stairways balustraded with stone lions, leading up to the main sanctuary at the top.
-It also contains eight small sanctuaries around the base of the temple, which is architecturally similar to other Angkorian temples.
+It also contains 8 small sanctuaries around the base of the temple, which is architecturally similar to other Angkorian temples.